IBM-MIL/GameDoneSwift/README.md

 1. Right (CMD) click, the project directory and select "New File..."
 ![new_file](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Lets-Get-Physical/img/new_file.png)
-2. Make sure that "Source" is selected under "tvOS".
+2. Make sure that "Source" is selected under "iOS".
 The select "Cocoa Touch Class" and click "Next".
 ![template](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Lets-Get-Physical/img/template.png)
 3. Set the class name to "PhysicsBitMasks" and make it a subclass of "NSObject" then click "Next".
 ![name](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Lets-Get-Physical/img/file_name.png)